vnuu/soc-alert-triage-and-automation-pipeline/README.md

 sudo apt-get update
 sudo apt-get install -y thehive
 ```

+## Wazuh and TheHive Configuration

+Wazuh was configured as the SIEM solution to detect potential security events based on predefined rules.
+TheHive was set up to receive alerts from Wazuh via webhooks.
+This integration ensures that once Wazuh detects suspicious activity, a case is automatically created in TheHive for further analysis and incident management.

 ### TheHive 5 Configuration

 After installing TheHive, perform the following steps to configure it properly and ensure it's ready to receive alerts and integrate with other tools like Wazuh or Cortex.